 He does not blame Dorothy for entering his essay in the competition and he does not fight the court's decision.
-He understands that he needs to go back until the proper procedures are followed for him to come back to America.
+He understands that he needs to go back until the proper procedures are followed for him to come back to Discrimination Rose encounters age discrimination when she applies for a new job after her career as a grief along in the future.